Last fact-checked: 10 August 2020

 A standard arm lift typically involves an incision being made that runs from your underarm to your elbow.
 Excess tissue and skin are removed and the incision stitched; a limited incision arm lift has a small cut made under the armpit and the excess tissue pulled up, removed and the remaining tissue stitched and an extended arm lift extends the standard incision into the chest wall to remove excess tissue under the armpit.

 Recovery time for an arm lift procedure is relatively quick in comparison to some other surgical treatments.
-Obviously, your arms will be tender and stiff for several days but many patients are able to fly back home after a few days and return to work shortly after that.
+Although your arms may be tender and stiff for several days, many patients are able to fly back home after a few days and return to work shortly after that.
 Gently moving and stretching your arms will speed recovery and help to reduce swelling—but don’t overdo it.
 You should avoid anything strenuous, such as heavy lifting or sports like tennis, for around six weeks.
 Bruising should start to subside after a week or two and by four weeks you should have full movement back.
 The scars will fade gradually to white and will barely be noticeable after 12 months.

 Arm lifts in Thailand cost AUD $4,000 (US $2,700, CAD $3,700, £1,800 GBP, €2,500) on average.
 This can be compared to AUD $8,000 (US $5,500, CAD $7,300, £3,600 GBP, €5,000) in Australia, which means you should make savings of at least 50%.